Databending/immortal/README.md

 <!-- tocstop -->

 ## Goals
+- Be as lightweight as possible.
+Temporal is great, however, for a production environment, it requires a fully featured database and a decent amount of memory to run.
+Immortal, on the other hand, requires about 10MiB to run + redis db.
+- Allow for one-off rpc calls.
+Instead of tracking every single workflow and having full durability for every single action, Immortal allows for one-off rpc calls as you would normally do with a rpc/grpc server.
+However the benefit with this is that it is fully dynamic and doesn't require for you to know the grpc server's address, function name & parameters during build time.
+You can just connect to the Immortal server and call a task-queue + activity-name during runtime.
+- Typesafety/documentation.
+As every function requires the JsonSchema trait.
+Workers allow full visibility of their inputs and outputs, allowing for them to be consumed during runtime and displayed nicely in a UI.
 - Provide a Rust-native workflow orchestration system with familiar concepts: workflows, activities, signals, and queries.
 - Offer gRPC and HTTP/REST endpoints for server interaction, plus real-time notifications